Looking for a simple drink to mix up at home? This Vodka Sour Cocktail packs a lot of flavor with just 3 simple ingredients.

 With just fresh lemon, some sweetener, and vodka required, you can make this anytime, and enjoyed it all throughout the year!
-Its ease and powerful taste have made this simple drink my go-to when it comes to fresh, but strong cocktail recipes.
+Its ease and powerful taste have made this simple, easy homemade cocktail recipe my go-to when it comes to fresh, but strong cocktail recipes.

 Vodka Sour Tips and Tricks